-5 make-ahead chicken marinade recipes for super-easy dinners
+5 make-ahead chicken marinade recipes for easy weeknight dinners

-Your fridge and freezer are crucial components of your kitchen, no doubt.
+The fridge and freezer are crucial components of any kitchen, no doubt.

 But they can do more than just store ingredients and leftovers for you!
-Let your chill chest work as your sous chef by using its icy interior to easily and safely marinate family-friendly chicken dinners in five flavors: Thai Coconut; Classic Italian; Provençal Herb; Mojo Citrus; and Teriyaki.
+Let your chill chest work as your sous chef by using its icy interior to easily and safely marinate family-friendly chicken dinners in five delicious flavors: Thai Coconut, Classic Italian, Provencal Herb, Mojo Citrus and Teriyaki.

-Baked honey hoisin chicken with stir-fried kale: Make it in a wok!Play Video - 4:04

-Baked honey hoisin chicken with stir-fried kale: Make it in a wok!Play Video - 4:04
+This easy tin foil chicken recipe is completely mess free!Play Video - 1:28

+This easy tin foil chicken recipe is completely mess free!Play Video - 1:28

 More video

+Make this quinoa power salad (and get two extra meals out of it)

+Moms of Sheinelle, Craig and Dylan drop by TODAY for a special Mother’s Day surprise!

-This no-fail, no-sweat method of marinating can even help you prep a bunch of meals that will get you through the next few months: Make an assembly line of bagged chicken and marinade, and freeze according to the instructions below.
+This no-fail, no-sweat method of marinating can even help you prep a bunch of meals that will get you through the next few weeks.
+Simply make an assembly line of bagged chicken and marinade, and freeze according to the instructions below.
 When it comes time to defrost the chicken in the fridge, it's pre-marinated for your convenience, letting the marinade work its magic as both it and the meat thaw.

 Each of the following marinades makes enough to coat 1 pound of chicken (about 2 large boneless, skinless breasts or thighs) in a 1-quart zip-top bag.
 Double the quantities for larger dinners and gatherings.